Onion powder

 Onion powder is dehydrated, ground onion used as a seasoning.
 It is a common ingredient in seasoned salt and spice mixes, such as beau monde seasoning.
 Some varieties are prepared using toasted onion.
 White, yellow, and red onions may be used.
 Onion powder is a commercially prepared food product that has several culinary uses.
 Onion powder can also be homemade.

-Onion salt is a spice preparation using dried onion and salt as primary ingredients.
+Onion salt is a spice preparation using dried onions and salt as primary ingredients.

 Commercial production

 Commercial onion powders are prepared using dehydration, freeze-drying, vacuum-shelf drying and flow drying.
 Some commercial onion powders are irradiated as a treatment against potential microbial contamination.
-It readily absorbs water upon contact, so commercial varieties may be packaged in airtight containers with a liner atop the container.
+It readily absorb water upon contact, so commercial varieties may be packaged in airtight containers with a liner atop the container.
 Onion powder with a moisture content of 4–5 percent is prone to caking when stored in warmer environments, with increased temperatures corresponding to a shorter time for the occurrence of caking.
-It is generally accepted that commercial onion powder is around ten times stronger in flavor compared to fresh onion.
+It is generally accepted that commercial onion powder is around ten times stronger in flavor compared to fresh onions.